-If your teen is struggling with a psychiatric disorder along with substance abuse — a common condition known as a dual diagnosis — integrated care is crucial to success.
-Integrated care began as a reaction to the need for more effective, compassionate treatment for people with a dual diagnosis.
-At an integrated rehabilitation program, treatment for substance abuse is blended with treatment for mental illness.
-This provides more comprehensive, consistent care while reducing the risk of relapse and increasing patients’ chances of success.
+If your teen son or daughter is struggling with a mental health disorder along and/or substance use disorders, integrated care is crucial to success.
+Integrated care began as a reaction to the need for more effective, compassionate treatment for people with a dual-diagnosis.
+At an integrated treatment program, treatment for substance abuse is blended with treatment for mental illness.
+This provides more comprehensive, consistent care while reducing the risk of relapse and increasing a teen’s chances of success.

-- Does the facility’s treatment philosophy include integrated care for a teen with dual diagnosis?
+- Does the program’s treatment philosophy include integrated care for a teen with a dual-diagnosis?

 - Is the program tailored to the psychological, emotional, and physical needs of teens?

 - Does the center offer a complete psychiatric evaluation and neuropsychological testing for its clients?

 - Are therapists and counselors specially trained in psychiatric treatment, as well as addiction care?

 - Do the treatment professionals work as a closely coordinated team to ensure strong continuity of care?

 - Does the facility offer a full range of activities and experiential therapies to address all of a teenager’s needs?

 At Muir Wood Adolescent and Family Services, integrated treatment is tailored for each teen, and features a “whole person” approach addressing mental and physical well-being.
 With years of experience treating teens, we’ve developed therapeutic experiences that greatly enhance our clients’ recovery.

 At one time, the fields of substance abuse treatment and adolescent mental health treatment were kept separate.
 Teens who had problems with drugs or alcohol had to go through treatment for their addiction before getting treatment for depression, anxiety, bipolar disorder, or a personality disorder.
 In many cases, teenagers who went through rehab received no treatment for their co-occurring mental illness, if the mental health condition was accurately diagnosed at all.